maklinger/jet_modelling_example/README.md

 The next step is to create a new environment for this project and install all the packages:

-`micromamba create -n jetexample python numpy matpotlib jupyterlab pybind11 gcc make cmake gsl -c conda-forge`
+`micromamba create -n jetexample python numpy matplotlib jupyterlab pybind11 gcc make cmake gsl -c conda-forge`

 Since part of the code is written in C++ and needs to be compiled using `cmake` and `make`, it is important to have a compiler installed.
 Depending on your operating system you can exchange the `gcc` flag with a different compiler (e.g., `gxx` or `clang`).